Dear Parents and Carers

 · A spare set of clothes (trousers, jumper, shoes, socks and underwear)

-· A coat will a hood on
+· A coat with a hood on

 · A rain mac and wellington boots